Azure/azure-powershell/src/MySql/docs/Az.MySql.md

 Update a list of configurations in a given server.

 ### [Update-AzMySqlVirtualNetworkRule](Update-AzMySqlVirtualNetworkRule.md)
-Creates or updates an existing virtual network rule.
+Update an existing virtual network rule.